Fill in the blanks with an appropriate preposition.

 Answers

-- We commenced work from Monday.
+- We began work on Monday.

 - He sat on a chair.

-- I slept till/until 11 o’clock.
+- I slept till / until 11 o’clock.

 - I have not eaten anything since yesterday.